Skip to contents

 The datasets are provided for assessing general patterns in SSD data and testing code.
 The datasets should not be used to draw any conclusions about the toxicity of the individual chemicals.

-A logical vector called Yanagihara2024 indicates which datasets are consistent with the criteria used by Yanagihara et al. (2024) which required a binomial coefficient <= 0.555, at least 10 species and three groups.
+A logical column called Yanagihara24 indicates which chemical datasets are consistent with the criteria used by Yanagihara et al. (2024), which required a bimodality coefficient <= 0.555, at least 10 species and three groups.
+A second logical column called Iwasaki25 in envirotox_acute indicates the chemical datasets included by Iwasaki et al. (2025).

 Installation